syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Backstage.md

 {% highlight c# %}

-//Creating new backstage buttons private Syncfusion.Windows.Forms.BackStageButton saveasBackStageButton;
+//Creating new backstage buttons private Syncfusion.Windows.Forms.BackStageButton saveAsBackStageButton;
 private Syncfusion.Windows.Forms.BackStageButton optionsBackStageButton;
 private Syncfusion.Windows.Forms.BackStageButton exitBackStageButton;

 //Creating new instance and customizing this.optionsBackStageButton = new Syncfusion.Windows.Forms.BackStageButton();
-this.saveasBackStageButton = new Syncfusion.Windows.Forms.BackStageButton();
+this.saveAsBackStageButton = new Syncfusion.Windows.Forms.BackStageButton();
 this.exitBackStageButton = new Syncfusion.Windows.Forms.BackStageButton();
 this.optionsBackStageButton.Text = "Options";
-this.saveasBackStageButton.Text = "Save As";
+this.saveAsBackStageButton.Text = "Save As";
 this.exitBackStageButton.Text = "Exit";

 //Adding them to backstage controls this.backStage1.Controls.Add(optionsBackStageButton);
-this.backStage1.Controls.Add(saveasBackStageButton);
+this.backStage1.Controls.Add(saveAsBackStageButton);
 this.backStage1.Controls.Add(exitBackStageButton);